onlyquake/xonotic-wiki/Bot.md

 -   Never, ever, get stuck in the same place.
 Wander around if there nothing better to do.

--   Able to rocket-jump *<span class="void space into thrown they're when measure, resource last a as"></span>*
+-   Able to rocket-jump _(as a last resource measure, when they're thrown into space void)_

 -   Plan A - Waypoint based
-    -   Avoid path congestion *<span class="path same the over traveling are team same the on bot one than more when happens this"></span>*
+    -   Avoid path congestion _(this happens when more than one bot on the same team are traveling over the same path)_

 -   Filter insanely quick movements (aka shaking)